DavidBarcenas/react-food-delivery/README.md

 ![image](https://img.shields.io/badge/Tailwind_CSS-38B2AC?style=for-the-badge&logo=tailwind-css&logoColor=white)
 ![image](https://img.shields.io/badge/Cypress-17202C?style=for-the-badge&logo=cypress&logoColor=white)

-  <p>Food delivery application based on the concept of uber, rappi, etc...
+  <p>Food delivery application based on the concept of uber eats and rappi.
 In which you can register as a customer, owner or delivery person and depending on your profile you can register your restaurant for the sale of food, help deliver orders and order what you like the most.</p>
 </div>

 ## Features